 - Similarities and differences with other identities

-And yet, every time I hear people discuss whether the Russian are liberators or occupiers of the Ukraine, I see these criteria used, and by both sides!
+And yet, every time I hear people discuss whether the Russians are liberators or occupiers of the Ukraine, I see these criteria used, and by both sides!

 This makes absolutely no sense to me.